Search-on-Graph: Iterative Informed Navigation for Large Language Model Reasoning on Knowledge Graphs: Experiments

+\textbf{Backbone Model.} We evaluate SoG using GPT-4o, accessed through the OpenAI API.
+We chose GPT-4o over GPT-4 due to its substantially lower cost, enabling evaluation across all six benchmarks at scale.
+SoG is designed as a plug-and-play framework compatible with any LLM that supports tool calling, requiring no fine-tuning or task-specific adaptation.

-\textbf{Baselines and Parameters.} We compare SoG with 23 baselines, grouped into subgraph retrieval methods, LLM baselines, and agentic LLM methods.
+\textbf{Baselines and Parameters.} We compare SoG with 22 baselines, grouped into subgraph retrieval methods, LLM baselines, and agentic LLM methods.
+The results for most of the baselines are taken from their original papers when no open-source code is available for reproduction.
 Semantic parsing methods are excluded due to their reliance on task-specific fine-tuning, which is orthogonal to our training-free paradigm.
-For all experiments, we set the high-degree threshold $k=50$ and the maximum result size $p=1000$, balancing information completeness with context window constraints.
+For SoG, we set the high-degree threshold $k=50$ and the maximum result size $p=1000$.